dlacaille/AdventOfCode2025/README.md

 Haskell is a programming language focused on [Functional Programming](https://en.wikipedia.org/wiki/Functional_programming).
 By design, it emphasizes declarative, statically typed code.

-It features, type safety, immutability, lazy evaluation, referential transparency and powerful abstractions.
+It features type safety, immutability, lazy evaluation, referential transparency and powerful abstractions.

 > Concepts that will blow your mind — relearn programming while having an absolute blast.